Copyright for your business

 - take photographs for your business

 In these situations, a good contract can save you the considerable expense of a copyright dispute.
-It can be worth seeking legal advice from a specialist.
-See more on copyright infringement.
+It is worth seeking specialist legal advice in cases of potential copyright infringement.

 If your business commissioned a work and the commissioning contract did not deal specifically with copyright, an 'implied licence' to use the copyrighted work might arise.
 This could also happen when there is nothing in writing granting you a licence, and even where you have not agreed a licence verbally with the copyright owner.